Gaur2526/Whatsapp-Chat-Analyzer/README.md

-# Social Media Chat Matrics
+# Social Media Chat Analyzer

-This project is a social media chat matrics built with Python and Streamlit.
+This project is a social media chat analyzer built with Python and Streamlit.
 The application provides various analyses on a chat log, including top statistics, activity timelines, activity maps, word cloud, most common words, emoji analysis, and sentiment analysis.
 The analysis can be done for a specific user or for the overall chat.

 ## Features